jrin771/Everything-LLMs-And-Robotics/PR Guide.md

 Suggestions/ paper updates/ any contributions to this list are most welcome!
 Please feel free to *open issues* or *create pull requests* as follows: <br>

+## WHY DO I ONLY HAVE PULL REQUESTS?
+In other repositories, such as awesome-cv (INCLUDE LINK HERE TO THEM) they have the option for email, but I chose to not do that to ensure that every update is treated the same (equity) and so that every update is in one place (organization and efficiency).

 ## FOR PAPERS
 Modify the README.md and follow the format
 ```